qriosdev/sveltekit/src/lib/content/blog/blog3.md

 ---
-title: Article Two
+title: Article Three
-description: Description Two
+description: Description Three
 image: svelte.png
 ---

-# Getting started
+# Blog Post #3

 The easiest way to start building a SvelteKit app is to run npm init: